 Baal Shamin was a deity of Phoenician origin; it had the epithet of Lord of Heaven, in the sense that the weather depended on its mood; for this reason its cult spread toward the Hauran region in southern Syria which was intensely farmed and where lack or excess of rain were very important; the cult of Baal Shamin reached Palmyra probably because Phoenician merchants settled there.

-Temple of Baal Shamin: (left) a decorated window on the side wall; (right) Greek inscription on a pedestal on a front column
+Temple of Baal Shamin: (left) a decorated window on the side wall (see its interior in the introductory page); (right) Greek inscription on a pedestal on a front column

 Temple of Nebo: southern (main) entrance

 The temple dedicated to Nebo was built approximately at the same time as that to Baal Shamin, but it was erected in a much more prestigious location, i.e. between the Great Arch of the Colonnade and the Temple of Bel; Nebo was a deity of Babylonian origin; archaeologists have found out that festivals were held at this temple; in bilingual inscriptions Nebo was usually associated with Apollo and it appears that priests of Nebo issued oracles similar to those at Greek sanctuaries dedicated to Apollo, such as Delphi and Delos.

 The image used as background for this page shows a decorative element found near this temple.

 Temple near Diocletian's camp and in the background the oasis of Palmyra